VemulaPhanindra/onlinebookstore/README.md

 # <a href="https://youtu.be/mLFPodZO8Iw" target="_blank"> OnlineBookStore </a>

-#Hello Everyone

-#Welcome to Devops and Jenkins and Maveen
 - A Java Web Developement Project
 - **Youtube VIDEO** for step by step Local Setup Guide : https://youtu.be/mLFPodZO8Iw
 - **Youtube VIDEO** for local setup of tender management project: https://www.youtube.com/watch?v=7CE3aY4e644